HighSchoolHacking/GLS/docs/internals.md

 ## 2. Rendering

-Given a `GlsFile`, each "line" (root-level node) is converted to an intermediate `LineResults` instance.
+Given a `BudgieFile`, each "line" (root-level node) is converted to an intermediate `LineResults` instance.
 The `LineResults` class contains an array of `CommandResult` instances, which store the generated language-specific code and desired indentation, and whether the line should have a semicolon.

 > Semicolons and indentation levels are separate from the `CommandResult` text because nested commands need to ignore them.